-Malia Obama Has A Huge Crush On Drake, But Barack Has No Idea, ‘Source’ Claims
+Malia Obama Has A Huge Crush On Drake, But Barack Has No Idea, Source Claims

 Malia Obama has a huge crush on Drake, a source allegedly close to the Obama girls has revealed.
 But according to the source, Malia’s dad, the former President Barack Obama, is in the dark about it.

-According to a source close to the former first family, former President Barack Obama’s eldest daughter, Malia, is infatuated with Drake, Hollywood Life reports.
+According to a source close to the former first family, Barack Obama’s eldest daughter, Malia, is infatuated with Drake, Hollywood Life reports.
 Malia thinks Drake is “super cute” and she is a fan of Drake’s music, the source said.
-The source went on to claim that both Obama girls, Malia and her younger sister Sasha, are huge fans of Drake.
-They love his music and patronize is OVO sweatshirts.
+The source went on to claim that both Obama girls, Malia and her younger sister, Sasha, are huge fans of Drake.
+They love his music and patronize his OVO sweatshirts.

 “Malia’s dreams came true a while back when she met Drake because she’s been so mesmerized by Drake.
 She [Malia] thinks he’s totally super cute and loves his music,” the source said.
 “She and her sister are huge fans and have bought tons of OVO sweatshirts from his clothing line.”